Global geometry and topology of spacelike stationary surfaces in the 4-dimensional Lorentz space: Gauss-Bonnet type formulas

-At a regular end $p_j$, $\mathrm{ind}^+(p_j)=0$.
-So our definition of the multiplicity of an end coincides with the old one for minimal $M^2\to\mathbb{R}^3$.
-As a corollary of Theorem~\ref{GB2} and Definition~\ref{def-multiplicity} we obtain the following Gauss-Bonnet type theorem. \begin{theorem} [Generalized Jorge-Meeks formula] Given an algebraic stationary surface $\vec{x}:M\rightarrow \mathbb{R}^4_1$ with only regular or good singular ends $\{p_1,\cdots,p_r\}=\overline{M}-M$.
+As a corollary of Theorem~\ref{GB2} and Definition~\ref{def-multiplicity} we obtain the following Gauss-Bonnet type theorem. \begin{theorem} [the generalized Jorge-Meeks formula] Given an algebraic stationary surface $\vec{x}:M\rightarrow \mathbb{R}^4_1$ whose ends $\{p_1,\cdots,p_r\}=\overline{M}-M$ are regular ends or good singular ends.
 Let $g$ be the genus of compact Riemann surface $\overline{M}$, $r$ the number of ends, and $d_j$ the multiplicity of $p_j$.
 We have

 \end{theorem} \begin{proof} Up to a Lorentz rotation \eqref{trans} we may assume that $\phi,\psi$ do not have poles at ends $\{p_1,\cdots,p_r\}$.
 Thus these ends are exactly the poles of $\mathrm{d}h$.
 So